 In addition to transferring home another way of trying to move is to look for an exchange.
-An exchange is when you arrange to swap your home with another tenant.

 You do not have to be registered for a transfer in order to carry out a mutual exchange but may want to consider both.
 In order to register for a transfer, you must meet our eligibility criteria.
 Further information can be found on our Housing Register – Applying for Social Housing through the Council page.

 Once you have found someone to exchange your home with, you can request an application form from us by phone 01323 443322 or email at email@example.com

 We have to notify all applicants within 42 days of receiving all the relevant information that enables us to make a decision, on whether or not permission to exchange is granted.

 Before we can make a decision on whether to allow the exchange we must have received completed applications from all of the exchanging partners.

 Make some investigations to see if we will allow the exchange to go ahead.
 This will include getting references from landlords and checking whether there are any rent arrears.
 We will also need to be sure that exchange partners are moving into a home that is suitable for their family size and needs e.g. this includes whether or not any of the properties have adaptations.

 Arrange to carry out an inspection on your existing property.
 This will highlight any works that we expect you to undertake before you exchange your property such as repairing any damage or removing any unauthorised alterations .
 We may also arrange a further follow up visit to check that any necessary works required by you have been completed.